 Reduced fare University of Parma 6 €

-Special reduction* to attend the two shows La scimmia di Dio e Teste 8 €
+Reduction to attend the two shows La scimmia di Dio e Heads 16 €

 Cultural Volunteers: Free admission to two shows of your choice during the 2026 season at Lenz Teatro